Living in Oklahoma with Glaucoma

 We were already in grandparent mode, visiting Oklahoma at least once a year to see our grandkids.
 As we talked more and more about it, it made sense to look into this prospect.
 All of our children were grown up, and married with their own families.
 So when we decided to retire after the pandemic, we had nothing time on our hands.

 The decision was made during Christmas of 2024.
 By faith, we started looking at homes in Oklahoma.
-Another thing that was working for us is that we were close to paying the mortgage of our house off.
-Were in our 60’s now and the thought going into another mortgage at our age seemed a bit scary to me.
-Our overall health for the most part for the both of us was pretty good.
+Another thing that was working for us is that we were close to paying the mortgage on our house off.
+We’re in our 60s now, and the thought of going into another mortgage at our age seemed a bit scary to me.
+Our overall health, for the most part, for both of us was pretty good.
 Many of my friends did know, but I recovered from prostate cancer the year before.
 My PSA blood count numbers had successfully improved after the surgery.
 I unexpectantly had to undergo some radiation treatments and compression therapy treatments as well.
 Yep, it was a very productive time for me that year.
 The last bit of bad news was that I contracted glaucoma in both of my eyes.

 The vision in my right eye is at about 20% while my left is still showing 100%.
 So with that being said, I now take at least 4 types of eye drops a day.
 The goal is to keep my left eye healthy.
 So there you have it.
 We were able to locate a house in Yukon, Oklahoma just within 2 weeks of our decision to move there!
 God provided the resources for us to hire movers, and I was able to tow both of our cars to Oklahoma myself.
 We decided to rent our house out to provide rental income for us.
 We moved to Oklahoma within 30 days!